 Suggested Globe Amaranth Varieties

 Although the common globe amaranth is a pleasing magenta color, improved cultivars with a variety of heights and hues exist in the marketplace.
 'All Around Purple' features compact, container-ready plants with rich magenta blooms.
 One of the taller varieties at 3 feet, 'Bicolor Rose' sports deep lavender flowers with a white cap.
 No Victorian cottage garden should be without 'Lavender Lady,' whose dusky pink flowers pair well with white or pastel blooms in the landscape.
 Gardeners who appreciate a riot of colors should try the gomphrena 'QIS Formula Mix,' which includes pink, orange, red, purple, and white blooms.
 Craving red?
 Include gomphrena 'Strawberry Fields, with bright red poms on 3-foot plants.
-Finally, the hot pink 'Fireworks' globe amaranth gives us a departure from the usual tight flower form of the typical gomphrena, instead producing blooms with an open form, resembling little firecrackers.
+Finally, the hot pink 'Fireworks' globe amaranth gives us a departure from the usual tight flower form of the typical gomphrena, instead of producing blooms with an open form, resembling little firecrackers.